 - a.
 All pieces must be in the flat-size processing category. - b.
-All pieces must meet the applicable general preparation standards in 1.0 through 4.0 and the following: - All regular and Nonprofit Standard Mail pieces must be marked under 302.3.0, Placement and Content of Mail Markings.
+All pieces must meet the applicable general preparation standards in 1.0 through 4.0 and the following: - All regular and Nonprofit Standard Mail pieces must be marked under 302.3.0.
 Regular and Nonprofit Standard Mail pieces must not be marked "ECRLOT," "ECRWSH," "ECRWSS," "AUTO," or "Single-Piece" (or "SNGLP"). - 2.
 Unless excepted by standard, all pieces must be in the flat-size processing category and must be prepared in sacks or on pallets.
-Certain flat-size pieces may be prepared in letter trays under 3.0, Sacks and Trays. - c.
+Certain flat-size pieces may be prepared in letter trays under 3.0. - c.
 All pieces in the mailing must meet the specific sortation and preparation standards in 5.0 or the palletization standards in 705.8.0.
-Flat-size pieces may be prepared under 705.9.0 through 705.13.0 in Advanced Preparation and Special Postage Payment Systems. - d.
+Flat-size pieces may be prepared under 705.9.0 through 705.13.0. - d.
 Sortation determines price eligibility as specified in 343.5.0.